 The current focus for bycatch in the BSCZSF is using the comprehensive data collected through the annual scientific survey to monitor for changes in species abundance.
-A new bycatch strategy for the fishery will be developed once the ERA is updated for the fishery.
+A new bycatch and discarding workplan has been developed following the 2024 update to the ERA.

-BSCZSF Bycatch and Discarding Workplan can be accessed via AFMA's website ('Protected Species' - 'Reducing Bycatch' - 'Bycatch and Discarding Workplans').
+BSCZSF Bycatch and Discarding Workplan can be accessed via AFMA's website ('Research & Environment' - 'Protected Species' - 'Reducing Bycatch' - 'Bycatch and Discarding Workplans').